 The Deepening Phase.
 During the final phase of forgiveness, you will further decrease the negative emotions associated with the injustice.
 You may find meaning in the experiences, and recognize ways in which you have grown as a result.
 Taking notice of how relationships change, your happy factor and progress in meeting your personal goals.

-3 live sessions with Dorothy and you are done. $250
+3 live sessions online or in person with Dorothy and you are done. $300